xrip/express-errors-to-telegram/readme.md

 ## Setup

 1) Obtain new bot token via @BotFather
-2) Create *public* channel and add your bot to channel.
+2) Create a *public* channel and add your bot to the channel.
 After step 3 you can make channel private.
 3) Open https://api.telegram.org/bot<botToken>/getChat?chat_id=@<channel> where botToken is token obtained at step 1 and channel is channel name created at step 2.
 From response you need number from **id** field (e.g. -10014XXX54925):
 >```json